-- Turnover that is consistently moderate (including most of their occupations); - High unmet demand for labor that may be a good option for: - o career changers, - o students selecting a major, or - o officials who develop training programs. - Workers do not move from site to site and from employer to employer with a high degree of turnover (separations with replacement hires). - Other optional economic factors that affect the outlook of staffing patterns may include: - A high-technology occupation, - The degree to which they are tied to "newer" middle-skill, middle-wage occupations and/or STEM, - o Local targets for investments and job trends that indicate: - expansion hiring, - continued growth, - demand for or emerging skills (such as high technical, analytical, communicative skills). - Be minimally impacted by business cycles, or seasonal hiring.
-Traditionally there are industries with occupations that are affected by the business or seasonal cycles, the ups and downs due to weather or contracted jobs.
+- Turnover that is consistently moderate (including most of their occupations); - High unmet demand for labor that may be a good option for: - o career changers, - o students selecting a major, or - o officials who develop training programs. - Workers do not move from site to site and from employer to employer with a high degree of turnover (separations with replacement hires). - Other optional economic factors that affect the outlook of staffing patterns may include: - o A high-technology occupation, - o The degree to which they are tied to "newer" middle-skill, middle-wage occupations and/or STEM - o Local targets for investments and job trends that indicate: - expansion hiring, - continued growth, - demand for or emerging skills (such as high technical, analytical, communicative skills). - Be minimally impacted by business cycles, or seasonal hiring.
+Traditionally there are industries with occupations that are affected by business or seasonal cycles, the ups and downs due to weather or contracted jobs.
 The occupations in the staffing pattern of these industries may reflect replacement hiring due to high turnover, as well as seasonal hiring rather than expansion hiring.
-For example, the accommodations, food services, and retail trade are industries characterized with changes in employment due to seasonal cycles.
+For example, many of the occupations within the accommodations, food services, and retail trade are industries characterized with changes in employment due to seasonal cycles.
 Construction Laborers may be an occupation affected by business cycles and is often affected by contracted jobs.
-However, the more technical occupations in the construction industry such as plumbers, electricians, sheet-metal workers, iron-steel workers are not readily affected by the business cycle because of the demand for the technical skills for these occupations.
+However, the more technical occupations in the construction industry such as plumbers, electricians, sheet-metal workers, iron-steel workers are not readily affected by the business cycle because of the demand for the technical skills for these occupations. - Includes local wisdom from the perspective of Chief Elected Officials and balances the importance of economic activity in targeted distressed areas with skill level of existing and proximate population.